jackdobinson/aopp_obs_toolchain/USAGE.md

 A full argument description looks like this:
 ```
 positional arguments:
-  obs_fits_spec         The observation's (i.e. science target) FITS SPECIFIER, see the end of the help message for more information
+  obs_fits_spec         The observation's (i.e., science target) FITS SPECIFIER, see the end of the help message for more information
-  psf_fits_spec         The psf's (i.e. calibration target) FITS SPECIFIER, see the end of the help message for more information
+  psf_fits_spec         The psf's (i.e., calibration target) FITS SPECIFIER, see the end of the help message for more information

 options:
   -h, --help            show this help message and exit